-Nida Jawed, Virtual Coach of Her Mindful Bliss, promotes examination of one’s true self in the context of influence by media.
+Nida Jawed, Workshop Facilitator of Her Mindful Bliss, promotes examination of one’s true self in the context of influence by media.
 This is a crucial first step to understanding how our individual uniqueness connects with our community’s diversity, allowing our individual aspects to bring us to a place where we can connect with other women.
 When we uplift one another through listening, understanding, and action, we grow both as a community and as individuals.

 The Future of Connection for Women

 - International Coffee Day: The Women Behind Your Cup - September 29, 2020

 - How Intersectionality Connects Us With the Past: A Women’s Equality Day Perspective - August 27, 2020